RTMP vs. RTSP: Which Streaming Protocol is Right for You?

 RTMP stands for Real-Time Messaging Protocol.
 It is a standardized method of moving multimedia files over the internet.

 Developed by Macromedia (now owned by Adobe), RTMP streams low-latency, on-demand content efficiently.
-This data can be pre-recorded or live-streamed, but RTMP is most commonly used today for live-streamed content.
+This data can be pre-recorded or live-streamed, but RTMP technology is most commonly used today for live-streamed content.

 While most live video streaming software supports RTMP ingest, most online video streams utilize the HLS http live streaming” protocol.
 HLS – HTTP Live Streaming – protocol was pioneered by Apple and is compatible with nearly all mobile devices, game consoles, smart televisions, and computers on the market.
 The real-time messaging protocol transmits the audio and video files from the RTMP encoder to the video hosting platform, and HLS transmits the files from the hosting platform to individual viewer devices.